rust-lang/reference/src/items/external-blocks.md

 r[items.extern.namespace]
 The external block defines its functions and statics in the [value namespace] of the module or block where it is located.

+r[items.extern.unsafe-required]
-**Edition differences**: Starting in the 2024 edition, the `unsafe` keyword is required to appear before the `extern` keyword on external blocks.
-In previous editions, it is accepted but not required.
+The `unsafe` keyword is semantically required to appear before the `extern` keyword on external blocks.

+r[items.extern.edition2024]
+> **Edition differences**: Prior to the 2024 edition, the `unsafe` keyword is optional.
 The `safe` and `unsafe` item qualifiers are only allowed if the external block itself is marked as `unsafe`.

 ## Functions